404Exist/laravel-datatable-cruds/README.md

 ### onChange()

-you can use this method to update select options on other select change. this method accepts two prameters the first one for the select name to update and the second one is for the route to get options from it. you can use `$request->value` to access the selected option value in the onChange route.
+you can use this method to update select options on other select change. this method accepts two parameters the first one for the select name to update and the second one is for the route to get options from it. you can use `$request->value` to access the selected option value in the onChange route.

 ```php